 A Contract Research Organization (CRO) will be selected and assigned for Electronic Data Capture (EDC) system development.
 The eCRF will be part of the EDC system which allows documentation of all variables and covariates by all participating sites in a standardized way.
-Information on the EDC system is available upon request (Annex 1).
-Detailed information on data management, including procedures for data collection, retrieval, and preparation are given in the Data Management Plan (DMP), which is available upon request (Annex 1).
+Information on the EDC system is available upon request (Annex 1: List of stand-alone documents).
+Detailed information on data management, including procedures for data collection, retrieval, and preparation are given in the Data Management Plan (DMP), which is available upon request (Annex 1: List of stand-alone documents).